Neisvestney/qw-cat/README.md

 ## Contributing

 Pull requests are welcome.
-Plesae format your code with `cargo fmt` and `cargo clippy` before submitting a PR
+Please format your code with `cargo fmt` and `cargo clippy` before submitting a PR